Monday, March 27, 2017

-Mayor Jorge O. Elorza today announced the release of the Advisory Council to Reduce Gun Violence’s inaugural report.
+Mayor Jorge O. Elorza today announced the release of the Advisory Council to Reduce Gun Violence Executive Report.
 The executive report outlines gun violence trends and presents recommendations to further reduce violence within the City of Providence.

 “Thanks to the work of our police department, the work of all of our community partners, the expanded recreational opportunities, and recommendations from the Advisory Council, we are seeing dramatic decreases in shootings and gun violence throughout the city,” said Mayor Elorza.
 “It takes an entire village to keep our streets safe and Providence is standing together to stop gun violence.”

 In November 2015, Mayor Elorza issued an executive order commissioning the Advisory Council to Reduce Gun Violence.
 The council, composed of criminal justice, conflict resolution and social justice experts, worked closely with one another over the past year to develop a collaborative strategy for gun violence reduction that is based on best practices.

 “The Mayor’s Advisory Council to Reduce Gun Violence is eager to release its first annual report and to begin the implementation of the recommendations,” said Sol Rodriguez, Executive Director of Open Doors and member of the Advisory Council.
 “The report lays out specific strategies that have shown promise in other jurisdictions.
 Gun violence is a complicated problem that demands multiple approaches and Mayor Elorza and members of the council are committed to continuing this important work.”